Join InterNations

 The following banks have both options for online banking and opening an account online:

-After you have submitted all the necessary documents (mentioned above), you are required to do a video call with the bank to confirm your identity—this replaces the bank visit.
-Opening an account online in Portugal as a non-resident is not possible, unless you have a Portuguese tax number (NIF).
+After you have submitted all the necessary documents (mentioned above), you are required to do a video call with the bank to confirm your identity — this replaces the bank visit.
+Opening an account online in Portugal as a non-resident is possible, especially with digital banks, but you will usually need a Portuguese tax number (NIF) to complete the process.

 The banks that offer no-fee bank accounts in Portugal are:

 Wondering what the tax system is like in Portugal?
-Find out how much of your income and other possessions are going to be taxed in the country, whether you are going to take up self-employment or work as an employee in the country.
+Find out how much of your income and other possessions are going to be taxed in the country, whether you are going to take up self-employment or work as an employee.

-You first need to get a tax number in Portugal known as the NIF, Número de Identificação Fiscal.
-This is one of the first and most important registrations you must do in the country, as you will need a NIF for just about everything—opening a bank account, setting up utilities, getting a phone number, signing a contract, and so on.
+You first step is to get a tax number in Portugal known as the NIF, Número de Identificação Fiscal.
+This is one of the first and most important registrations you must do in the country, as you will need a NIF for just about everything — opening a bank account, setting up utilities, getting a phone number, signing a contract, and so on.

 If applying as a Portuguese resident, bring proof of your address in Portugal.
 In both cases, you will need your ID.